We'll be right by your side

 Once these steps are completed, MKS will review all submissions and select grant finalists based on financial need, commitment level, and individual’s needs.

-MKS will conduct in-person/Skype interviews with each finalist and family to better understand the needs and goals of each candidate and so we can provide a reasonable expectation between our foundation, the candidate, and their family.
+• Participate in a virtual interview with MKS to better understand the needs and goals of the candidate and so MKS can provide a reasonable expectation between our foundation, the candidate, and their family.
 The commitment level of the family will be gauged during the interview.

 Based on the candidates’ individual needs, commitment level, and financial need, MKS will determine grant recipients and amount of each grant awarded.